xandersavvy/myecom/Readme.md

   ```
   is same as ``require('express')()``
 * The code might break .
-* And lastly I am available for hiring .
+* And I am available for being  hired.